casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/rust.md

 [dependencies]
 // A library for developing Casper network smart contracts. casper-contract = "1.4.4"
-// Types shared by many Casper crates for use on the Casper Network. casper-types = "1.4.6"
+// Types shared by many Casper crates for use on a Casper Network. casper-types = "1.4.6"

 ```